flibisk/lowther-loudspeakers/START_HERE.md

 ## Welcome! 👋

-You're about to transform your Lowther website into a fully functional e-commerce platform with:
+You already have beautiful product overlays built (PM2A Sinfonia, etc.)!
+Now we're connecting them to your Shopify store to make everything functional:
-- ✅ Live product data from your Shopify store
+- ✅ Live product data with real prices
 - ✅ Multi-currency support (54 currencies!)
+- ✅ Working "ADD TO BAG" button
-- ✅ Working cart and checkout
+- ✅ Functional cart and checkout
 - ✅ Customer accounts
 - ✅ Wishlist functionality

+**Good news**: Your UI stays exactly the same - we're just adding the backend!

 ---

 ## 📚 Quick Guide Navigation

-### **1. Read This First** → `SHOPIFY_FINAL_RESULT.md`
+### **1. Read This First** → `SHOPIFY_INTEGRATION_APPROACH.md`
+**⏱️ 10 minutes**

+**IMPORTANT: Read this first!**

+This explains how we'll connect your existing product overlays to Shopify:
+- What you already have (product modals with options)
+- What we'll integrate (real data, working cart)
+- How variant selection will work
+- File-by-file integration plan

+**This is your technical roadmap!**

+---

+### **2. Then Read** → `SHOPIFY_FINAL_RESULT.md`
 **⏱️ 5 minutes**

 See exactly what the final result will look like: